yvespeirsman/storymode/README.md

 storymode
 ```

-`init` scaffolds an empty project (see [Project layout](#project-layout)
+`init` sets up an empty project (see [Project layout](#project-layout)
 below).
-Running `storymode` with no arguments launches an interactive
+Running `storymode` with no argument then launches an interactive
 session.
-Because this is a brand-new project, StoryMode won't just show you a
-blank prompt — it checks what's already there (outline, characters, chapters)
+StoryMode checks what's already in your project directory (outline,
-and opens with a short orientation message suggesting what to do first:
+characters, chapters) and opens with a short orientation message suggesting what to do next:
 sketch the premise, build out your cast, or start drafting, if you already
 have enough to go on.

-From there it's a conversation.
-Talk to it like a collaborator:
+From there you can chat with the AI agent to draft your story:

 ```
 > Let's outline a three-act structure.
 It's a heist story set on a